awiggs/chip-gr8/docsource/pages/docs.md

 ## Observers

 Queries can be combined using an `Observer`.
 An `Observer` is just a collection of queries and functions that provides one method, observe, which applies all these queries and functions to a provided VM instance and returns the result as a `NamedList`.
 A `NamedList` is a data structure that behaves like a Python list, but can be accessed by attributes and keys.
-For example, to create a list of one element with a key 7:
+For example, to create a list of one element, y, with a key, `key`

 ```lang:python-readonly
 myNamedList = NamedList(['key'], [7])